Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/marketing-cloud-event-streaming.md

 ## Use Cases

 1. **Campaign Automation**: Marketing Cloud’s Journey Builder is a campaign planning tool that enables you to design and automate campaigns that guide customers through their journey with a brand.
 Its foundation is the journey, which is the communication plan you design.
 Our events streaming will enable your Journey to be induced.
 2. **Personalized Marketing**: With the ability to track user behavior and capture user and event properties in Amplitude, you can build personalized contents and targeted marketing campaigns in Marketing Cloud.
-This can lead to increased engagement and customer loyalty
+This can lead to increased engagement and customer loyalty.